Updates

 2. The parking hang tag issued to the student must be visible at all times, on the rear-view mirror facing out.

 3. If your car breaks down and you borrow a car temporarily, you may move your parking pass from your primary vehicle to your temporary vehicle.
+Report your temporary car to Room #102.
 Parking hang tags cannot be transferred to other students, if done, the hang tag will be confiscated without a refund.

 4. It is the responsibility of the student to report lost or stolen permits to room 102.
 Lost/stolen permits found in use will be confiscated.